cynic-1/cynic-1/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently studying on BUAA
+- 🔭 I’m currently studying on PKU
-- 🌱 I’m currently learning web application
+- 🌱 I’m currently learning Web3 Development
 <!-- - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ... -->